Asa Higuchi

 Asa Higuchi (ひぐち アサ, Higuchi Asa) is a Japanese manga artist, born in Urawa, Saitama Prefecture (now part of Saitama City).
 She graduated from Saitama Prefecture's prestigious Urawanishi High School and Hosei University's department of psychology, with a major in sports psychology.
-During her high school days, she was a member of her school's softball team, which would go on to be an inspiration in her work Ōkiku Furikabutte as well as her high school which is featured in detail (the school now advertising the manga and anime on their website).
+During her high school days, she was a member of her school's softball team, which would go on to be an inspiration in her work Big Windup! as well as her high school which is featured in detail (the school now advertising the manga and anime on their website).